IOMehran/azure-integration/README.md

   --path .
 ```

-then install the package thorough your environment:
+then install the package through your environment:
 ```shell
 $ pip install azure_integration-0.0.1-py3-none-any.whl
 ```

-you need to set these env variables in order to access to azure:
+you need to set these env variables to access to azure:
 ```shell
 AZURE_CLIENT_ID=YOUR_CLIENT_ID
 AZURE_CLIENT_SECRET=YOUR_CLIENT_SECRET